IA2: Alignment with ICL Activations Improves Supervised Fine-Tuning: Additional Experimental Details

 \textbf{Training details:} We stop all training runs for convergence when the loss on a held out dev set (of size $N/2$ to reflect the data scarce setting) does not decrease for 5 steps.
 Note that in total, we train and evaluate 15 models for every $N$ value for reliable performance numbers.

 \textbf{LoRA details:} We used LoRA rank $= 8$, $\alpha=8$ and target modules are attention weights $W_Q, W_K$ and $W_O$ for all our experiments.
 We settled on these parameters on the basis of generally used values for small targeted adaptations, as additional explorations require substantial compute resources for the scale of our experiments.
 The target modules capture the cross-attention parts ($Q, K$) and final projection $O$ to allow for better adaptability.
+We did preliminary ablations to make sure our results were not biased against SFT only (next paragraph).
 However, these selections are subject to improvement with more exploration.